 In humans, it is known that chewing quickens cognitive processing1,2 and improves arousal3,4, attention5, learning, and memory6,7.
 These effects are associated with shortening of the latencies of cortical event-related potentials8 and an increase in the perfusion of several cortical and subcortical structures2,9.

 Within cranial nerves, the most relevant information sustaining cortical desynchronization and arousal is carried by trigeminal fibres10, likely due to strong trigeminal connections to the ascending reticular activating system (ARAS)11.
-Among ARAS structures, the LC receives trigeminal inputs11 and modulates arousal12,13, and its activity covaries with pupil size14,15,16,17,18.
+Among ARAS structures, the locus coeruleus (LC) receives trigeminal inputs11 and modulates arousal12,13, and its activity covaries with pupil size14,15,16,17,18.
 Although the relation between LC resting activity and cognitive performance is complex, task-related enhancement of LC activity leads to arousal-associated19 pupil mydriasis20 and enhanced cognitive performance21.
 There is reliable covariation between LC activity and pupil size, and the latter is currently considered a proxy of central noradrenergic activity22,23,24,25,26.

 Asymmetric activation of sensorimotor trigeminal branches induces pupil asymmetries (anisocoria)27,28, confirming the strength of the trigemino-coerulear connection.
 If the LC participates in the stimulating effects of chewing on cognitive performance, it may affect parallel task-related mydriasis, which is an indicator of LC phasic activation during a task.
 It may also affect performance, so a correlation can be expected between chewing-induced changes in performance and mydriasis.
 Moreover, if trigeminal effects are specific, chewing effects should be larger than those elicited by another rhythmic motor task.
 In order to test these hypotheses, two experimental protocols are hereby presented.
-They are based on combined measurements of cognitive performance and pupil size and performed before and after a short period of chewing activity.
+They are based on combined measurements of cognitive performance and pupil size, performed before and after a short period of chewing activity.
 These protocols utilize a test consisting in finding target numbers displayed in numeric attentive matrices29, alongside with non-target numbers.
 This test verifies attentive and cognitive performance.